Skip to content

 bec.psi

-The BoseEinsteinCondensate class accepts the same keyword arguments as the BaseSystem class, with the addition of the following specific parameters:
+The BoseEinsteinCondensate class accepts the same keyword arguments as the BaseSystem class, with the addition of the following specific parameter:

 Keyword Definition Default Value